 Staff Email Directory

-For Sales and general questions email Will or Vince (Tues-Sat) or Roman (Mon-Fri)
+For Sales and general questions email James, Antonio, Will or Vince

 Please pick one person to email, otherwise confusion will reign.

-For Mechanical questions about Rivendell bikes, contact Brian or Mark .
-Pick one.
+For Mechanical questions about Rivendell bikes, contact Mark .

-Mark has been with us since 2002, and his duties include customer service, coordinating the custom orders, assembling bikes, designing an developin new products.
-He's a cyclo-cross racer an the staff barbecueist, which earned him his nickname "T-Bone".
+Mark has been with us since 2002, and his duties include customer service, coordinating the custom orders, assembling bikes, designing an developing new products.

-He is our head mechanic, so certainly anything mechanical having to do with the interfunction of parts.
-Mark's favorite kind of riding is one-to-three hour mixed road and trail rides with lots of climbin.
+Mark's our head mechanic, so certainly anything mechanical having to do with the compatibility of parts, ask him.
+If it's electronic or internal gear, wrong tree.
+Mark's favorite kind of riding is one-to-three hour mixed road and trail rides with lots of climbing.
 He rides the lightest bikes and parts of any of us here, dividing the time between a Legolas, Quickbeam, Roadeo, '76er and his couple of customs.
-All his bikes have cantilevers, and all who know his skills regard him as the best cantilever brake adjuster in the land.
+All of his bikes have cantilevers, and he may be the best cantilever brake adjuster in the land.

 Does the bulk of the buying and the receiving and some of the pics and some of the website.
 Check with the Spencer if you want to know when the something will be back in stock.

 Our Head Saturday Guy.
 Latest in long line of like-named Harry H. Hugels.
 Works odd hours at a bank (not ours) doing technical stuff we don't understand.
 He might just be the happiest person you will ever meet.
-A Navy man to boot!
+A Navy and Carnegie Mellon man to boot!